kamaludu/groqbash/SECURITY-en.md

 GroqBash is **not** designed for:

-- multi‑tenant or hostile shared servers
+- multi‑tenant or hostile servers
-- environments where untrusted users can modify your filesystem
+- environments where untrusted users can modify the filesystem
-- systems where environment variables can be manipulated by attackers
+- systems where environment variables can be manipulated by others
 - scenarios requiring strong sandboxing or privilege separation

-### Core assumptions
+## Core Assumptions

 GroqBash assumes:

-- The user **owns** and **controls** the directories where GroqBash and its extras are stored.
+- The user **owns** and **controls** the directories containing GroqBash and its extras.
 - No untrusted user can write to:
   - `$GROQBASHEXTRASDIR`
   - `$GROQBASHTMPDIR`
   - the directory containing `groqbash`
 - Environment variables are **trusted configuration**, not untrusted input.
-- Provider modules are **trusted code**, not plugins from unknown sources.
+- Providers are **trusted code**, not plugins from unknown sources.

 ---

-# 3. Security Design Principles
+# 3. Security Principles

-GroqBash follows these principles:

-### ✔ No execution of model output
+## ✔ No execution of model output
 GroqBash **never** executes API responses as shell commands.

-### ✔ No `eval`
+## ✔ No `eval`
-The script does not use `eval` or similar dynamic execution constructs.
+The script does not use `eval` or equivalent constructs.

-### ✔ No `/tmp` usage
+## ✔ No use of `/tmp`
-Internal temporary files are **never** placed in `/tmp`.
+Internal temporary files are **never** created in `/tmp`.
 GroqBash uses:

 - `$GROQBASHTMPDIR` (if set)